Writer, Activist, Mother

 Miriam Edelson has three published books, as well as many articles about topics from motherhood, grief, and mental health to the rise of the extreme right.
 She lives in Toronto with her partner Andy and has a daughter, Emma, two step-daughters, four grandchildren, and a son, Jake, who died just before the age of fourteen due to complications arising from his severe neurological disability.
 She can often be found by a serene lake in the Gatineau Hills, Quebec.

 The Swirl in My Burl: A Memoir in Essays.
 Adelaide Publishing.
-Forthcoming, Spring 2022.
+Autumn 2022.

 Battle Cries: Justice for Kids with Special Needs.
 Sumach Press (now Scholars Press), Autumn 2005.

 My Journey with Jake: A Memoir of Parenting and Disability.
 Between The Lines, March 2000.

 “Mental Health in the Workplace: Unions’ Role in Identifying and Combatting Psychosocial Hazards”.
 Unpublished doctoral thesis.
 University of Toronto.
 2016.

 “Time for civil society to organize against alt-right in Canada after #Freedom Convoy”.
 NOW Magazine.
 February 19, 2022.